northstarhana/northstarhana/content/Unreal Engine/Defeating Hot Reload and Reinstancing.md

 # Method 2: Permanently Remove Hot Reload and disable Reinstancing Entirely

-This is the most comprehensive method for preventing users from accessing the aforementioned dangerous hotpatch operations. but requires that you are on a Source Build of the engine and know how to share this modified build with your team.
+This is the most comprehensive method for preventing users from accessing the aforementioned dangerous hotpatch operations but requires that you are on a Source Build of the engine and know how to share this modified build with your team.

 > [!Important]
 > You will still be able to use Live Coding with this method!
 Live Coding without Reinstancing can be used for the following: